LeonidPavlov/counter/README.md

-programm is a part of another and have limited functionalyty it create date time instanse from date picker
+programm is a part of another and have limited functionality it create date time instanse from date picker